Matheusmottaa/typescript-practice/README.md

-# practicing some typescript and reviewing some concepts
+# practicing typescript and reviewing some concepts